kidGodzilla/meeting-room-365-app-translations/README.md

 # Meeting-room-365-app-translations
 Collection of i18n files for the Meeting Room 365 app

+# Contributing

+We now use POEditor to keep track of internationalization efforts between multiple users, in a single web portal.
+You can take a look and contribute here: https://poeditor.com/join/project/Z72631KBBH

+(We will handle updating the localization files for the product for any incoming contributions, just let us know via support)

 # Usage

 Displays can use a translation file by reference by pasting the URL to the file in the i18n field, instead of a translation object.